Nutrition for PCOS

 • Micronutrient Density: Ensuring adequate intake of important vitamins and minerals such as inositol, vitamin D, and magnesium.

-Why it's important for athletes
+Why is nutrition important for athletes with PCOS?

 In my experience, women with PCOS who follow a low glycemic index diet and high protein intake (1.6-2.2 g/kg) report a 30-40% improvement in symptoms and hormonal markers within 3 months. — Petar Mitkov

-🔬 Expert note from Sport Zona
+Expert Note from Sport Zona

 From my practice, I notice that strict adherence to the diet is more important than the choice of foods itself.
 I often see improvement just by increasing protein and fiber, without drastic eliminations of entire food groups.
 An individual approach and adaptation to daily life are key to long-term success.